Rigorous solution of strongly coupled $SO(N)$ lattice gauge theory in the large $N$ limit: Generalized Schwinger--Dyson equation for

 The main result of this section is the following theorem, which gives a kind of integration by parts formula for the $SO(N)$ group.
 Equations of this type are generally known as `Schwinger--Dyson equations' in the physics literature, and `Stein characterizing equations' in the probability and statistics literature.
 The difference between the usual forms of such equations and the version presented below is that our version involves two functions $f$ and $g$, whereas ordinarily Schwinger--Dyson equations involve one function only.
 Usually in Stein's method such equations characterize the underlying distribution (the Haar measure in this case), which should be the case here too.
 We will not pursue this point further. \begin{thm} Let $\rr^{N\times N}$ be the space of $N\times N$ real matrices with the Euclidean topology.
 Let $f$ and $g$ be $C^2$ functions defined on an open subset of $\rr^{N\times N}$ that contains $SO(N)$.
 Let $Q= (q_{ij})_{1\le i,j\le N}$ be a Haar-distributed random element of $SO(N)$, and let $f$ and $g$ be shorthand notations for the random variables $f(Q)$ and $g(Q)$.
 Then

-where all indices run from $1$ to $N$. \end{thm} \begin{proof} By the compactness of $SO(N)$, $f$, $g$ and their first- and second-order derivatives are uniformly bounded on $SO(N)$.
+where all indices run from $1$ to $N$. \end{thm} (Here I would like to emphasize that in the above statement, $SO(N)$ is viewed as a sub-manifold of the manifold of $N\times N$ matrices, and the derivatives are taken in this ambient manifold, and not in $SO(N)$.
+For example, if $f(Q)$ is the sum of squares of the elements of $Q$, then $\partial f/\partial q_{11} = 2q_{11}$.) \begin{proof} By the compactness of $SO(N)$, $f$, $g$ and their first- and second-order derivatives are uniformly bounded on $SO(N)$.
 This fact will be used several times without explicit mention in this proof.

 The plan is to use Lemma \ref{exchlmm}.
 Let $Q_\ep$ and $\eta$ be as in Section \ref{stein}.
 Let $q_{ij}^\ep$ denote the $(i,j)^{\mathrm{th}}$ entry of $Q_\ep$.
 Then for any $1\le k\le N$,

 For each $i$ and $j$, let $\delta_{ij} := q^\ep_{ij} - q_{ij}$.
 Let $O(\ep^r)$ denote any quantity, random or nonrandom, whose absolute value is bounded by $C\ep^r$, where $C$ is a deterministic constant that does not depend on $\ep$ (but may depend on $N$, $f$ and $g$).
 Then note that for all $k$,